giraffe-fsharp/Giraffe/README.md

 ### routef

-`routef` matches a given format string with the actual request path and invokes a given `HttpHandler` with automatically resolved arguments on success.
+`routef` matches a given format string with the actual request path.
+On success it will resolve the arguments from the format string and invoke the given `HttpHandler` with them.

 The following format placeholders are currently supported: